btam-ny/EV-Bets-NBA/README.md

       - Points, Assists, Rebounds, Threes, Points + Rebounds + Assists, Points + Rebounds, Points + Assists, Rebounds + Assists
   - Uses linear regression to predict the outcome of the stats above
       - Model is trained on players previous outcomes vs. defensive efficiencies and predicted based on the team they are currently playing
-  - Defensive Adjustments
-      - Player stats are adjusted based on the amount of stats (points/reb/assists/threes/etc..) the team they are playing is allowing over the last 10 games
-        - IE. Jalen Brunson is averaging 30 points over the last 10 games.
-He is playing the Timberwolves who allow 95% points compared to league average.
-His expected points are adjusted to 28.5 (.95 *30)
+      - This is specific to the stat type and based on 'Stat' per possession
+        - IE. Assist allowed per possession is calculated per team, and compared to league average.
+This adjustment is fed into the model when analyzing player stats
-  - Adjusted player stats are fed into a normal distribution based on the player variance per game
+  - Adjusted player stats from linear regression are fed into a normal distribution based on the player variance per game
       - % Chance of hitting a players prop line is calculated and then compared to what the actual % the bookmakers calculated (Expected Value)
   - Shows multiple bookmakers odds for better decision making
   - Auto runs every morning using task scheduler and a batch file